 Democrat Stacey Abrams Ends Bid For Georgia Governor, Decrying 'Suppression'

-Republican Brian Kemp will be the next governor of Georgia, with Democrat Stacey Abrams conceding Friday afternoon following a bitter 10-day battle since election day last week.
+Republican Brian Kemp will be the next governor of Georgia, with Democrat Stacey Abrams admitting Friday afternoon following a bitter 10-day battle since Election Day that there was no path to victory.

+But in a fiery speech, Abrams insisted this was no normal concession, decrying the voter suppression — at the hands of Kemp, the former secretary of state — she believed had led to this conclusion.

+"I will not concede because the erosion of our democracy is not right," Abrams said.
+She repeatedly criticized Kemp, who she said had been "deliberate and intentional in his actions" to suppress voters.

 The contest between the two had been one of the most closely-watched — and bitter — of the cycle.
 Abrams, who was vying to become the first black woman ever elected governor in U.S. history, had alleged throughout the campaign that Kemp, who stepped down as secretary of state after the election, had been working to disenfranchise minority voters and suppress new registrations.